ideo/stanley-bot/README.md

 # Stanley-Bot
-Stanley is a custom SMS messaging platform to prototype early services, products, and content For more context, read this article:
+Stanley is a custom SMS messaging platform to prototype early services, products, and content.

+For more context, read this article:
 [TITLE ARTICLE](http://ARTICLE LINK)

-#Setup

 ##Step 1
 Get this code.
 For an overview on how the repo is organized: